chromium/chromium/docs/webui_build_configuration.md

 ### **minify_js**
 ```
 This rule is used to minify Javascript files to reduce build size.
-Also generates a manifest file to |target_gen_dir| named
-minify_js_manifest.json.
-This can be used alongside bundle_js(), if
+This can be used alongside bundle_js(), if bundling and minifying is
-bundling and minifying is desired.
+desired.
 ```

 #### **Arguments**